 As is common with French films, THE PRINCESS OF MONTPENSIER ends in a very depressing manner in which neither the characters nor the audience is happy.
 The heroine repeatedly falls into adultery with her lover.
 The movie also contains some graphic violence and a scene of excessive nudity.
 Also, although it quotes from Hebrews 11:1 and has beautiful art direction, THE PRINCESS OF MONTPENSIER looks on organized religion as cruel because it leads to war and has a depressing underlying message.

+THE PRINCESS OF MONTPENSIER is a French movie set in the 16th Century during the war between the Protestant Huguenots and the Catholics.
+It is the story of a young enchanting woman named Marie, whose father arranges a marriage for her with the Prince of Montpensier, Philippe.
+Marie goes ahead with the marriage, although her heart belongs to her dashing cousin Henri.
+When Philippe is called to war, he puts her under the care of his friend and mentor, an aging scientist and philosopher.
+Eventually, Philippe realizes the passion between his wife and Henri, which triggers his jealous.
+Then, when he and Marie are called to Court, Henri seduces Marie into a passionate affair.
 The art direction in THE PRINCESS OF MONTPENSIER is beautiful, and the movie holds one’s interest.
 The story ends in a very depressing manner, where neither the characters nor the audience is happy.
 Also, despite a positive quote from Hebrews 11:1, the movie looks on organized religion as cruel because it leads to war.
 Finally, THE PRINCESS OF MONTPENSIER has some graphic violence, sensuality and a scene of excessive nudity.
 These things will annoy the average moviegoer.